swtv-kaist/ZigZagFuzz/README.md

 # ZigZagFuzz

-ZigZagFuzz is implemented on top of AFL++, and you can use ZigZagFuzz as similar way to AFL++.
+ZigZagFuzz is implemented on top of AFL++, and you can use ZigZagFuzz in a similar way to AFL++.
-The below documentation focuses on the difference from AFL++.
+The documentation below focuses on the difference from AFL++.
 Please refer [AFL++_readme](README_AFL++.md) to get a basic understanding of the base fuzzer, AFL++.

 We recently updated the underlying AFL++ version to the recent version (4.22a).